-Legal Implications No specific legal implications.
-The recommended Medium Term Financial Strategy, is part of the Budget Framework and will therefore require the approval of Full Council.
-Approved by Monitoring Officer Yes Contribution to the Delivery of the Strategic Plan The report directly links to overall performance and especially the delivery of the Strategic Plan.
-Equality, Diversity and Human Rights Implications These areas are addressed as part of the specific areas of activity prior to being included in the Strategic Plan.
-Crime & Safety Issues These areas are addressed as part of the specific areas of activity prior to being included in the Strategic Plan.
-Environmental Impact These areas are addressed as part of the specific areas of activity prior to being included in Lichfield District Council's Strategic Plan.
-GDPR/Privacy Impact Assessment There are no specific implications related to the Medium Term Financial Strategy

-Risk Description Original Score How We Manage It Current Score & Risk Owner (RYG) (RYG) Strategic Risk SR1 - Non achievement of the Council's key priorities contained in the Strategic Plan due to the availability А Council Tax is not set by the Statutory Date of 11 March 2022 Likelihood : Green Impact : Red Severity of Risk : Yellow Full Council set with reference to when major preceptors and Parishes have approved their Council Tax Requirements.
-Likelihood : Green Impact : Red Severity of Risk : Yellow В Implementation of the Check, Challenge and Appeal Business Rates Appeals and more frequent revaluations Likelihood : Yellow Impact : Red Severity of Risk : Red To closely monitor the level of appeals.
+tion 151 Le gal Implications No specific legal imp The recommended N lications.
+Aedium Term Financial Strategy, is part of t the Budget proved by Monitoring Framework and will t therefore require the approval of Full Cour ncil. ntribution to the nks to overall performance and especially the delivery of the Delivery of theStrategic Plan.Strategic Plan an uality, Diversity d Human Rights plications These areas are add included in the Strate ressed as part of the specific areas of act egic Plan. ivity prior to being ime & Safety sues These areas are add included in the Strate ressed as part of the specific areas of act egic Plan. ivity prior to being vironmental ipact essed as part of the specific areas of activi District Council's Strategic Plan. ty prior to being DPR/Privacy Ipact Assessment There are no specific implications related to the Medium Term Financial Strategy Risk Description & Risk Owner Original Score (RYG) How We Manage It Current Score (RYG) Strategic Risk SR1 - No ouncil's key priorities contained in the Strategi ailability of finance c Plan due to the A Council Tax is not set by the Statutory Date of 11 March 2022 Likelihood : Green Impact : Red Severity of Risk : Yellow Full Council set with reference to when major preceptors and Parishes have approved their Council Tax Requirements.
+Likelihood : Green Impact : Red Severity of Risk : Yellow в Implementation of the Check, Challenge and Appeal Business Rates Appeals and more frequent revaluations Likelihood : Yellow Impact : Red Severity of Risk : Red To closely monitor the level of appeals.
 An allowance for appeals has been included in the Business Rate Estimates.
-Likelihood : Yellow Impact : Yellow Severity of Risk : Yellow С The review of the New Homes Bonus regime Likelihood : Red Impact : Red Severity of Risk : Red The Council responded to the recent consultation.
+Likelihood : Yellow Impact : Yellow Severity of Risk : Yellow С The review of the New Homes Bonus regime Likelihood : Red Impact : Red Severity of Risk : Red The Council responded to the consultation.
 Not all of the projected New Homes Bonus is included as core funding in the Base Budget.
 In 2022/23 £400,000 is included with the balance transferred to general/earmarked reserves.
 At this stage, no income is assumed from 2023/24 onwards.
 Likelihood : Red Impact : Yellow Severity of Risk : Yellow D The increased Localisation of Business Rates and the Review of Needs and Resources Likelihood : Red Impact : Red Severity of Risk : Red To assess the implications of proposed changes and respond to consultations to attempt to influence the policy direction in the Council's favour.
 Likelihood : Red Impact : Red Severity of Risk : Red E The affordability and risk associated with the Capital Strategy Likelihood : Yellow Impact : Red Severity of Risk : Red An estates management team has been recruited to provide professional expertise and advice in relation to property and to continue to take a prudent approach to budgeting.
-Likelihood : Yellow Impact : Yellow Severity of Risk : Yellow F The public sector pay Likelihood : Yellow Impact : Red The current MTFS assumes that the pay freeze Likelihood : Yellow Impact : Yellow
+Likelihood : Yellow Impact : Yellow Severity of Risk : Yellow